joel-s/joel-qs/README.md

   - addQuestion()
   - updateQuestion()

-How could state get communicated to components.
+How could state get communicated to components?
 (Keep it simple.)

 ListQuestions calls AllQuestions.getQuestions() each time it is instantiated--it clones the list of questions so that it can sort it in any desired order (using setState()).
 AllQuestions.getQuestions() returns an empty list if it has to give up on communicating with the server.
 CreateQuestion calls addQuestion(), which returns either success or failure (depending on ability to contact the server).
 In case of failure, AllQuestions does not modify its internal list of questions.
 Likewise, EditQuestion calls updateQuestion(), which works the same in the case of failure.